Stefasaurus/llmsger/README.md

 ```bash
 make
 ```
-For windows, it is recommended to run make using git bash.
+For windows, it is recommended to run make using git bash.\
+\
+Note: in the "*bulds/*" directory there is a makefile that builds the project for multiple operating systems.

 ## Basic usage